I would like to apply moldings to some of my cabinets. How can I do that?

 First, launch your Home Designer software program and Open the plan in which you would like to add a molding to the cabinet.

-Next, using the Select Objects tool, select the cabinet that you would like to apply the molding to, and click on the Open Object edit tool to display the Wall Cabinet Specification dialog.
+Next, using the Select Objects tool, select the cabinet that you would like to apply the molding to, and click on the Open Object edit tool.

-Select the Moldings panel and click on the Add New button to open the Select Library Object dialog.
+Select the Moldings panel within the Wall Cabinet Specification dialog that displays, and click on the Add New button.

 In this example, the CA-21 Molding Profile is used.